 Instructions

-- To prepare the topping, in a sauce pan mix the butter with the brown sugar and spices on medium heat, using a spoon mix to prevent it from being burnt until the sugar dissolves.
+- In a saucepan, melt the butter with the brown sugar, cinnamon, cloves, and nutmeg over medium heat, stirring until the sugar dissolves.
 Remove from heat.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.